TizianoCitro/StandApp/README.md

 # StandApp

-Backend for the realt-time chat application called `StandApp` developed with the `MERN` stack.
+The backend for the real-time chat application called `StandApp` developed with the `MERN` stack.

 ## Stack